 Realizing its deficiencies in the numbers of armored cars operating in the reconnaissance role with armored units, the British army belatedly set about remedying this imbalance.
-As WWII progressed, the British army employed a range of armored vehicles to fulfil a number of roles, in particular with the reconnaissance units whose job it was to move ahead to locate the enemy and report back their dispositions and strength.
+As WWII progressed, the British army employed a range of armored vehicles to fulfill a number of roles, in particular with the reconnaissance units whose job it was to move ahead to locate the enemy and report back their dispositions and strength.
 The reconnaissance units’ vehicles tended to be very light – lightly armored and armed – which meant they were usually quite fast even over rough terrain.

 One such vehicle was the Morris Light Reconnaissance Car (LRC), built in two different marks.
 It is among the smallest vehicles of its type to be used in this role.
 The vehicle filled all criteria and went on to provide excellent service that continued into post-war years.